AutoGPTQ/AutoGPTQ/README.md

     </p>
 </h4>

+*<center>📣 Long time no see! 👋 Architecture upgrade, performance optimization and more new features will come in July and August, stay tune! 🥂</center>*

 ## News or Update

 - 2023-06-05 - (Update) - Integrate with 🤗 peft to use gptq quantized model to train adapters, support LoRA, AdaLoRA, AdaptionPrompt, etc.